How To Make Gluten-Free Gravy

 Freshly ground black pepper

-Optional seasonings: 1 teaspoon tamari or minced fresh herbs like thyme, rosemary, or sage
+Optional seasonings: 1 teaspoon tamari or minced fresh herbs such as thyme, rosemary, or sage

 Measuring cups and spoons

-Season the gravy: Stir in pan juices, if using.
-Season with salt and pepper as needed.
+Season the gravy.
+Stir in the pan juices, if using.
+Taste and season with salt and pepper as needed.
 Add the additional seasonings as desired.

 Using pan juices: If you have more than 1/2 cup of pan juices and want to use them, replace an equal part of the stock with the skimmed pan juices.
 Use about 4 1/2 cups of liquid for this gravy (any more than that and the gravy gets thin).